 However, due to the large portion of students in Haredi Jewish frameworks, only fifty-five percent of twelfth graders took matriculation exams (Bagrut) and only thirty-seven percent were eligible to graduate.

-Unlike public schools, many Haredi schools do not prepare students to take standardised tests.
+Unlike public schools, many Haredi schools do not prepare students to take standardized tests.

 To attract more university students to Jerusalem, the city has begun to offer a special package of financial incentives and housing subsidies to students who rent apartments in downtown Jerusalem.

-Schools for Arabs in Jerusalem and other parts of Israel have been criticised for offering a lower quality education than those catering to Israeli Jewish students.
+Schools for Arabs in Jerusalem and other parts of Israel have been criticized for offering a lower quality education than those catering to Israeli Jewish students.